 Berlin plans Libya summit in January: government spokesman

-Germany is planning to host a peace summit on Libya this month, a government spokesman said Monday.
-"The preparation for such a conference is ongoing, it should, in any case, take place in January here in Berlin," said Steffen Seibert.
+Germany is planning to host a peace summit on Libya this month, a government spokesman said Monday, amid a whirlwind of diplomatic efforts to push for an end to the crisis.
+"The preparation for such a conference is ongoing, it should in any case take place in January here in Berlin," said Steffen Seibert.

+The spokesman said he could not provide a firm date as yet, but confirmed that Sunday January 19 was a possible option.
+Berlin's confirmation came after a series of talks by parties likely to attend any such summit.

+On Saturday, Chancellor Angela Merkel visited Russian President Vladimir Putin in Moscow where both parties -- mediators in the crisis -- called for international efforts to end the strife in Libya.
+Merkel also spoke with President Abdel Fattah Al-Sisi on the issue on Monday, according to the Egyptian government.

 The two sides are expected to sign an agreement on the terms of a ceasefire that took effect over the weekend, raising hopes of an end to the fighting that has wracked the oil-rich North African country since a 2011 NATO-backed uprising killed longtime dictator Moamer Kadhafi.
 (AFP) RS RS